open-campaign-logger/world-map/README.md

   - Your URI will have the following format: `https://<ACCOUNT>.<blob/table>.core.windows.net/<RESOURCE>?<SAS String>`
   - Reformat it as follows: `<BlobEndpoint\TableEndpoint>=https://<ACCOUNT>.<blob/table>.core.windows.net/;SharedAccessSignature=<SAS String>`
   - Note that the `<RESOURCE>` and `?` elements were dropped.

+# Running the Application Natively

+# Running the Application in Docker

 # Deployment